Next Generation Air Transportation System: Weather

-The NWP program establishes a common weather processing platform to replace the legacy FAA weather processor systems and offers new capabilities.
+The NWP program established a common weather processing platform to replace the legacy FAA weather processor systems and offers new capabilities.
 The fully automated NWP identifies safety hazards around airports and in cruising altitude airspace.
 It supports strategic traffic flow management, including the translated weather information needed to predict route blockage and airspace capacity constraints up to 8 hours in advance.
 NWP uses advanced algorithms to create current and predicted aviation-specific weather information with data from the FAA and National Oceanic and Atmospheric Administration (NOAA) radar and sensors, and NOAA forecast models.
 Part of the NWP, the Aviation Weather Display consolidates the current Weather and Radar Processor, Integrated Terminal Weather System, and the Corridor Integrated Weather System displays.
 The Aviation Weather Display provides consistent weather information at a glance for en route and terminal controllers, and includes NWP and NOAA weather products.

 CSS-Wx is the single producer of weather data, products, and imagery within the NAS, using standards-based weather dissemination via SWIM.
 It consolidates and enables the decommissioning of legacy weather dissemination systems.
 It also offers NWP and NOAA weather products, and other weather sources for integration into air traffic decision support systems, improving the quality of traffic management decisions and enhancing controller productivity during severe weather.
 CSS-Wx information consumers include air traffic controllers and managers, commercial and general aviation operators, and the flying public.

 The FAA's Weather Technology in the Cockpit team of researchers are experts on the pitfalls of how weather is displayed in general aviation cockpits.
 Their main research goal is to encourage improvements in how meteorological information is shown to pilots so they can consistently and accurately interpret that information, understand its limitations, and use it to avoid bad weather.